 PPF assessment period

-Dalriada is one of five specialist firms that are members of the Pension Protection Fund’s (PPF) Trustee Advisory Panel (TAP).
+Dalriada is one of five specialist firms that are members of the Pension Protection Fund’s (PPF) Trustee Support Services Panel.

-Dalriada is one of five specialist firms that are members of the Pension Protection Fund’s (PPF) Trustee Advisory Panel (TAP).
-The PPF created the TAP to help streamline the process (known as a ‘PPF assessment period’) that a pension scheme goes through once an employer insolvency event has occurred, to establish whether or not its members will be eligible for PPF compensation.
+Dalriada is one of five specialist firms that are members of the Pension Protection Fund’s (PPF) Trustee Support Services Panel.
+The PPF created the Trustee Support Services Panel to help streamline the process (known as a ‘PPF assessment period’) that a pension scheme goes through once an employer insolvency event has occurred, to establish whether or not its members will be eligible for PPF compensation.
 The PPF’s intention with regard to a Panel based approach is to achieve a consistently high standard of work to provide certainty for members of such pension schemes.
 Delivering a consistently high standard of work is at the heart of what we do for all our clients: our main duty as trustee being to look after the interests of members.

 Following notification of the employer insolvency, the PPF will confirm whether the scheme is eligible for entry in to the PPF.
 Once confirmed and validated, a PPF assessment period commences.
 The start date of the PPF assessment period is triggered by the insolvency event and so will be backdated to the date of the employer insolvency.
 During assessment period, we work with our advisers and the PPF to confirm whether the scheme has sufficient assets to secure members’ benefits above PPF compensation levels on the open market via the purchase of annuities.
 If not, the scheme will be transferred to the PPF, which will then assume responsibility for running the scheme and paying compensation to members.

-Until any such transfer in to the PPF, the scheme will remain in the PPF assessment period with the trustee from the TAP ensuring the relevant tasks are undertaken over this period.
+Until any such transfer in to the PPF, the scheme will remain in the PPF assessment period with the trustee from the Trustee Support Services Panel ensuring the relevant tasks are undertaken over this period.
 A PPF assessment period typically runs for up to two years following the initial employer insolvency.

 We have worked with the PPF since it was established in 2005 and transferred one of the very first pension scheme(s) to enter the PPF in 2006.
 Our team has extensive experience in this area having worked with over 200 pension schemes during an assessment period.